jrbe/ArchiveRev/README.md

 ## Disclaimer

 **Use at your own risk.** This software modifies the Windows registry.
 While all changes are reversible and scoped to the current user, the authors accept no liability for any issues arising from use of this tool.
 Always maintain your own backups of important data.

 ---

+## Acknowledgments

+Built in collaboration with [Claude](https://claude.ai) (Anthropic) -- Claude was the primary contributor to the code, architecture, and debugging throughout this project.

+---